Crypto-TII/TLS1.3/cpp/src/arduino/README.md

 the Arduino IDE, and when prompted enter for example 192.168.1.186:4433.
 The client should now connect to the server.
 It may however be necessary to undefine CHECK_NAME_IN_CERT in tls1_3.h

-Note that some servers will reject a resumption handshake if the device's internal clock is not initialised to the current time.
+Note that some servers may reject a resumption handshake if the device's internal clock is not set to the current time.
+So the client attempts to use an online time server to access epoch time, and use that to set clock.